Bristol Township, Philadelphia County, Pennsylvania

-Bristol Township was a township that was located in Philadelphia County, Pennsylvania, United States.
+Bristol Township was a township that was located in Philadelphia County, Pennsylvania.
 The township ceased to exist and was incorporated into the City of Philadelphia following the passage of the Act of Consolidation, 1854.
-It is the modern day Olney-Oak Lane Planning Analysis Section, though with a slight difference in the southern border.
-It is in present-day North Philadelphia, although Olney-Oak Lane is sometimes considered to be separate from North Philadelphia entirely because of their unique architecture, culture and differing patterns of development.
+It is geographically analogous to the modern day Olney-Oak Lane Planning Analysis Section.
+Its analogous section sits within the larger section of North Philadelphia, above Upper North Philadelphia and immediately east of the separate sections of Germantown and Chestnut Hill.

 History

 Bristol Township was located at the north end of Philadelphia County, at the intersection of the angle which runs down from the extreme point between Philadelphia and Montgomery counties.
 It was of irregular form, and was bounded on the northwest by a portion of Springfield Township, Montgomery County; on the northeast by Cheltenham Township, Montgomery County.
 It extended along the latter to Oxford Township, but was bounded mainly on the east by Tacony Creek, on the south partly by the Wingohocking and the Northern Liberties Township, and on the west and southwest by Germantown Borough and Germantown Township.

 The Old York Road ran through it to Branchtown and Milestown (now East Oak Lane), and thence to Bucks County.
 Greatest length, five and one-half miles; greatest breadth, three miles; area, 5,650 acres (23 km^{2}).
 The name is derived from the city of Bristol in England.